emilioziniades/collabmap/README.md

 This project was initially part of my journey to learn Python.
 I had a lot of fun doing it, but it is certainly nowhere near complete.
 Here are a few features that I may implement if I have some free time in the future.

-[ ] Create a simple front-end with a search box that displays the graphs and provides the option to save the graphs as images.
+[] Create a simple front-end website with a search box that displays the graphs and provides the option to save the graphs as images.
-[ ] Tweak the visual appearance of the graphs, either by improving the positioning algorithm or by simply changing colours and label settings.
+[] Tweak the visual appearance of the graphs, either by improving the positioning algorithm or by simply changing colours and label settings.
-[ ] Provide the option to prune graphs to keep only edges between nodes which have 2 or more collaborations.
+[] Provide the option to prune graphs and keep only edges between nodes which have 2 or more collaborations.

 ## Collaboration

 Anyone is welcome to contribute to this project.
-If you have an idea for a feature, or notice a big, open up an issue.
-If you want to implement some feature or fix a bug, create a pull request.
+If you have an idea for a feature, or notice a bug, open up an issue.
+If you want to implement some feature or fix a bug yourself, create a pull request.